There are thought to be 3 main theories of humour.

 - Scarface Claw by Lynley Dodd is an archetypal villain but with a soft side.
 This relies on irony as well as character humour.

 - Z Is For Moose stars a moose who has a meltdown because he isn’t given the opportunity to be the centre of attention for a minute.
-The story itself also subverts expectations.
+The stereotype is familiar — the narcissist stage actor.

 - In The Extraordinary Diary of Pig, character humour comes from a pig doing human-like things with his pig’s body, e.g. crossing his trotters for luck.
-This kind of humour is common in humorous stories featuring humans in animal bodies.
+This kind of humour is common in humorous stories featuring humans in animal bodies, and is one of the reasons animals are so often used instead of people in children’s stories.

 - Some character humour can tip into plain meanness.
 In Dog Days (Wimpy Kid series), Greg goes to the local pool and notes in his diary that someone should tell one of the neighbourhood women not to wear a swimsuit at eight months pregnant (due to its being too grotesque).
-While a kind reader puts this down to Greg’s character flaw — he is on the verge of adolescence and terrified of adult bodies, including the hairy bodies of the men in the changing room — this kind of humour matches (and models) schoolyard body shaming and bullying, and I don’t believe this kind of humour falls back on the speaker at all.
+While a kind reader puts this down to Greg’s character flaw — he is on the verge of adolescence and terrified of adult bodies, including the hairy bodies of the men in the changing room — this kind of humour matches (and models) schoolyard body shaming and bullying.
 I prefer to avoid books with this kind of humour.
 Which leads to the problem: If you want to write a mean-spirited character, how do you do it without promoting/triggering unpleasant memories of mean-spiritedness?
 It’s a fine line.
+Bear in mind that Jeff Kinney originally wrote Wimpy Kid for adults, aiming for a Wonder Years type story.
+It was his publisher who repurposed it for children.
+Meanspirited but funny characters are a surefire hit with kids, who see far more insulting interactions in their day at school than any typical adult.

-- In children’s stories as well as in playground chants, teachers are often the butt of the joke.
+- In children’s stories as well as in playground chants, teachers and other adult figures of authority are often the butt of the joke.
 In a picture book such as The Book Without Pictures by B.J.
-Novak, the joy comes from hearing the adult in charge say ridiculous things.
+Novak, the joy comes from hearing the adult reader saying ridiculous things.

 3. REFERENCE HUMOUR